SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 **1. Can it be deferred?**: Does this computational process really have to be done now?
 Could it be done in five years' time, when (if all goes according to plan) much more energy will be generated from renewable sources?
 Of course, research is often about winning the race, but maybe that's an attitude that needs to shift.

 **2. What is its carbon impact?** Monitoring maximal computing may help to identify where use is suboptimal or disproportionate to what the job is trying to achieve.
 How does your institution monitor IT energy use, whether on-prem or in the public cloud?
 What kind of data is collected, and who gets to see it?
 Maximal computing resources are often denominated in hours of core use.
 Can it instead be denominated in CO2e?

+The [AI Energy Score Leaderboard](https://tiny.cc/AIEnergy) may help you make decisions, although at the time of writing it doesn't include many of the major AI models out there, because of a lack of data.

 There are often sustainability benefits from outsourcing to the hyperscale data centres of the cloud giants (e.g. Amazon, Google, Microsoft), but a loss of transparency.